ms-prakash27/cis6930fa24-assignment_0/README.md

 #### Functions

 1. `fetch_data(page=None)`
-   - Purpose: Retrieves data from the FBI's Most Wanted API
-   - Parameters:
-     - `page` (optional): Specifies which page of results to fetch
-   - Returns: JSON data from the API or an empty dictionary if there's an error
-   - Implementation details:
-     - Constructs the API URL with the page parameter
-     - Uses `requests.get()` to fetch data
-     - Implements error handling with try/except block
-     - Raises an HTTPError for bad responses
-   - Error Handling:
-     - Catches and reports any `RequestException`
-     - Returns an empty dictionary on error to allow graceful degradation
+   The function fetch_data(page=None) is designed to retrieve data from the FBI's Most Wanted API.
+It accepts an optional page parameter, which allows users to specify a particular page of results they want to fetch.
+The function constructs the API URL using this page number and uses requests.get() to make the HTTP request.
+If the request is successful, it returns the fetched JSON data.
+To ensure robustness, it implements error handling using a try/except block to catch any RequestException that may occur during the request.
+In case of an error, such as network issues or invalid responses, the function raises an HTTPError for bad responses and returns an empty dictionary to allow the system to continue operating smoothly.

 2. `parse_data(data)`
-   - Purpose: Processes the JSON data into the required output format
-   - Parameters:
-     - `data`: The JSON data retrieved from the API
+   The function processes JSON data retrieved from an API into a specific output format.
-   - Returns: A list of formatted strings, each representing one wanted person's data
+   It takes a single parameter, data, which is the JSON data.
+The function returns a list of formatted strings, each representing the information of a wanted person.
-   - Implementation details:
-     - Iterates through each item in the 'items' list of the JSON data
-     - Extracts 'title', 'subjects', and 'field_offices' for each item
+   To achieve this, the function iterates through each item in the 'items' list of the JSON data, extracting values for 'title', 'subjects', and 'field_offices'.
-     - Handles cases where 'subjects' or 'field_offices' might not be lists
-     - Joins multiple subjects or field offices with commas
-     - Creates a thorn-separated string for each item
-   - Error Handling:
-     - Uses `.get()` method with default values to handle missing keys
-     - Checks and converts non-list 'subjects' and 'field_offices' to lists
+   It handles cases where 'subjects' or 'field_offices' might not be lists by using the .get() method with default values to manage missing keys and ensuring that any non-list values are converted to lists.
+Multiple subjects or field offices are joined with commas.
+For each item, the function creates a thorn-separated string combining the title, formatted subjects, and field offices.
+This approach ensures that the function robustly handles various data scenarios and formats the output correctly.

 3. `main(page=None, thefile=None)`
-   - Purpose: Orchestrates the entire process of fetching, parsing, and outputting data
-   - Parameters:
-     - `page` (optional): Page number for API fetching
-     - `thefile` (optional): File path for reading local JSON data
-   - Implementation details:
-     - Determines whether to fetch from API or read from file based on input parameters
-     - Calls `fetch_data()` if `page` is provided
-     - Reads and parses JSON from file if `thefile` is provided
-     - Uses `parse_data()` to process the data
-     - Prints the formatted output to stdout
-   - Error Handling:
-     - Handles file not found and JSON decoding errors when reading from file
-     - Prints informative error messages for various scenarios

-#### Command-line Interface
-The script uses `argparse` to create a command-line interface:

-- Defines two optional arguments: `--file` and `--page`
-- Calls `main()` with appropriate arguments based on user input
-- Prints help message if no arguments are provided
+   The function orchestrates the entire process of fetching, parsing, and outputting data.
+It accepts two optional parameters: page, which specifies the page number for fetching data from the API, and thefile, which provides the file path for reading local JSON data.
+Depending on which parameter is provided, the function either fetches data from the API using fetch_data() if a page is given or reads and parses JSON from a local file if thefile is specified.
+Once the data is obtained, it is processed using parse_data().
+The function then prints the formatted output to standard output.
+It includes error handling to manage scenarios such as file not found and JSON decoding errors when reading from the file, ensuring that informative error messages are displayed for various issues that may arise.
+This approach provides flexibility in sourcing data and robustness in managing potential errors.

 #### Execution Flow
 1. Script parses command-line arguments